Minecraft Education

 Is location tracking explicitly excluded?

-Does it explicitly state data is not sold?
+Does it explicitly state no selling of data?

 Are third-party providers named?